timothybranch/timothybranch/README.md

 I use broadband bolometric microwave spectroscopy to study the electromagnetic skin effect response in pristine single-crystal ReO<sub>3</sub> at cryogenic temperatures, to further our understanding of electrical conductivity in low-loss and anisotropic materials.

+**Update (Sept 22, 2025)**: I've been submitting job applications lately, so if you are visiting from my resume or LinkedIn, hello!
+I'm currently focused on writing research articles on my PhD projects, so I am not prioritizing keeping this GitHub updated.
+As I have more free time I'll revisit this profile to update the existing projects and work on some personal projects!

-Accomplishments (Not extensive):
+**Accomplishments (Not extensive):**

 - Designed and implemented systematic experimental procedures for sample preparation and characterization, with documented workflows that enabled both consistent sample measurements and rapid troubleshooting of the experimental apparatus.

-- Led international multi-team experiment to characterize the relationship between structural defects and electronic properties of ReO3, collaborating with beamline scientists in real-time to ensure key outcomes were met despite challenging experimental conditions.
+- Led international multi-team experiment to characterize the relationship between structural defects and electronic properties of material, collaborating with beamline scientists in real-time to ensure key outcomes were met despite challenging experimental conditions.
 Awarded beamtime was valued at ∼CA$4800.

-- Developed automated data analysis framework combining electromagnetic simulations in COMSOL and Python scripting, improving experimental interpretation accuracy by ~20%, minimizing systematic sources of error, and enabling rapid sample quality validation and iteration of experimental procedures.
+- Developed automated data analysis framework combining electromagnetic simulations in COMSOL and Python scripting, improving experimental interpretation accuracy by ~20% while reducing per-dataset processing time by >50% across 50 experimental runs of 13 material samples.
+Changes minimized systematic sources of error and enabled rapid sample quality validation.

+- Managed entire 4-year PhD research timeline using Gantt charts and Lab Scrum methodologies, enabling a productive research direction to be maintained during periods of high-frequency experimental measurements, and the successful completion of research milestones in time with major conference presentations.

-I am defending my dissertation this summer (2025) and am actively seeking research and engineering positions in industry.
-I'm especially interested in the fields of quantum computing, semiconductor engineering, radio-frequency engineering, and other fields pushing the limits of our physics and engineering capabilities.
+I am defending my dissertation this fall (2025) and am actively seeking research and engineering positions in industry.
+I'm especially interested in the fields of quantum computing, semiconductor engineering, biomedical engineering, data science, radio-frequency engineering, and other fields pushing the limits of our physics and engineering capabilities.

-Why do I have a GitHub portfolio even though I am trained as a physicist?
+**Why do I have a GitHub portfolio even though I am trained as a physicist?**

 Most importantly, I want to showcase that I care about learning and implementing the best practices in fields outside of my own, such as software development, data visualization, and technical communication.
 This is a trait I developed in engineering physics, and still strive to develop and improve.
 In addition to this, I hope that the tools I develop will be helpful to others, such as scientists in my field of research.
 Finally, I think this work is a good example of my ability to produce clear and thorough documentation, which was developed through years of practice.